DanielCarmel/mon_env/README.md

 ```
 * To stop and remove the monitoring environment just run the following command: `sudo python3 ./mon_env.py --stop`

+###Technical notes:
-(Note: the tool must to run with root privileges to work as expected)
+- The tool must to run with root privileges to work as expected
+- The version arguments only accepts the docker hub images versions format(see example field).